HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 ```

 Our feature tests get placed in `spec/features` so you will need to create that
 directory.
-Because `features` is one of the directories Rspec checks for tests,
+Because `features` is one of the directories RSpec checks for tests,
-you don’t need to require is like the `pages` directory, Rspec will handle this.
+you don’t need to require is like the `pages` directory, RSpec will handle this.
 Next, create and open the file `spec/features/player_authentication_spec.rb`.

 We’ll start with a simple test to ensure that unauthenticated players can’t get